-A portion of the Bull Trout population is known to travel upstream and downstream through the Site C location when migrating to and from the Halfway River for spawning purposes (AMEC & LGL 2008a, 2008b, 2008c, 2009).
+A portion of the Bull Trout population is known to travel upstream and downstream past Site C when migrating to and from the Halfway River for spawning purposes (AMEC & LGL 2008a, 2008b, 2008c, 2009).
 Accurate Bull Trout spawner and redd abundance data will information the evaluating the effectiveness of proposed mitigation measures for moving Bull Trout past the Project.